-Used mostly during the post Yardbirds era, probanly the amp he’s best known for.
+Used mostly during the post-Yardbirds era, probably the amp he’s best known for.

-During early 2000s Jeff decided to go back this original sound, so he started again using the JTM45, which is more clean sounding amp than the DSL- his second best known amp.
+During the early 2000s, Jeff decided to go back to this original sound, so he started again using the JTM45, which is a cleaner-sounding amp than the DSL- his second best-known amp.
 This does not mean that Jeff now uses one or the other exclusively – he often switches between them depending on the kind of stuff he wants to play.

 – Fender Twin Reverb Reissue

 Used during the tour with Stevie Ray Vaughan in 1989.

 Used during the ’90s mostly.